cloudant/sync-android/doc/interceptors.md

 The `com.cloudant.http.HttpConnectionInterceptorContext` object provides access to the underlying `com.cloudant.http.HttpConnection` and `java.net.HttpURLConnection` classes.
-This allows you to change settings and interact with a connection in ways would could potentially cause errors in the replicator.
+This allows you to change settings and interact with a connection in ways that could potentially cause errors in the replicator.

 For example, reading a `java.net.HttpURLConnection` object's input stream will consume